Second Industrial Revolution: Applied science

 The science of thermodynamics was developed into its modern form by Sadi Carnot, William Rankine, Rudolf Clausius, William Thomson, James Clerk Maxwell, Ludwig Boltzmann and J. Willard Gibbs.
 These scientific principles were applied to a variety of industrial concerns, including improving the efficiency of boilers and steam turbines.
 The work of Michael Faraday and others was pivotal in laying the foundations of the modern scientific understanding of electricity.

 Scottish scientist James Clerk Maxwell was particularly influential—his discoveries ushered in the era of modern physics.
 His most prominent achievement was to formulate a set of equations that described electricity, magnetism, and optics as manifestations of the same phenomenon, namely the electromagnetic field.
 The unification of light and electrical phenomena led to the prediction of the existence of radio waves and was the basis for the future development of radio technology by Hughes, Marconi and others.

-Maxwell himself developed the first durable colour photograph in 1861 and published the first scientific treatment of control theory.
+Maxwell himself developed the first durable color photograph in 1861 and published the first scientific treatment of control theory.
 Control theory is the basis for process control, which is widely used in automation, particularly for process industries, and for controlling ships and airplanes.
 Control theory was developed to analyze the functioning of centrifugal governors on steam engines.
 These governors came into use in the late 18th century on wind and water mills to correctly position the gap between mill stones, and were adapted to steam engines by James Watt.
 Improved versions were used to stabilize automatic tracking mechanisms of telescopes and to control speed of ship propellers and rudders.
 However, those governors were sluggish and oscillated about the set point.
 James Clerk Maxwell wrote a paper mathematically analyzing the actions of governors, which marked the beginning of the formal development of control theory.
 The science was continually improved and evolved into an engineering discipline.

 Fertilizer

 Justus von Liebig was the first to understand the importance of ammonia as fertilizer, and promoted the importance of inorganic minerals to plant nutrition.
 In England, he attempted to implement his theories commercially through a fertilizer created by treating phosphate of lime in bone meal with sulfuric acid.
-Another pioneer was John Bennet Lawes who began to experiment on the effects of various manures on plants growing in pots in 1837, leading to a manure formed by treating phosphates with sulphuric acid; this was to be the first product of the nascent artificial manure industry.
+Another pioneer was John Bennet Lawes who began to experiment on the effects of various manures on plants growing in pots in 1837, leading to a manure formed by treating phosphates with sulfuric acid; this was to be the first product of the nascent artificial manure industry.

 The discovery of coprolites in commercial quantities in East Anglia, led Fisons and Edward Packard to develop one of the first large-scale commercial fertilizer plants at Bramford, and Snape in the 1850s.
 By the 1870s superphosphates produced in those factories were being shipped around the world from the port at Ipswich.